 Venture capital firms

 Venture Capital (VC) funding is best suited to companies with the potential for rapid growth and high turnover.
 Shareholders must be willing to give up equity and some control, in return for investment, expertise and contacts.
 A VC firm will aim to exit a business that has made a substantial return on its investment.
 These firms are funded by institutional investors such as insurance companies and pension funds.
-In order to secure investment, you will have to appoint advisors to make contact and arrange for you to pitch for investment.
-Make sure you have a solid business plan, know your figures, and know why you want the investment from the particular firm you are pitching to.
-Again, your business will have to be set up as a limited company in order to sell shares to a venture capital firm.
+In order to secure investment, you will have to appoint advisors to make contact and arrange for you to pitch for investment, so make sure you have a solid Business plan, know your figures, and know why you want the investment from the particular firm you are pitching to.
+As with angel investors, your business will have to be set up as a limited company in order to sell shares to a venture capital firm.

 An overdraft is a credit facility you agree with your bank.
 It allows you to temporarily spend more than you have in your account to cover short-term financing needs.
 Most major banks charge interest only on the amount you overdraw, and many offer tailored packages for young businesses.
 Rates of interest on bank overdrafts are usually charged above base rates, and in most cases, the overdraft amount is repayable on demand.
 You may have to pay a fee to use the facility.

 Invoice financing is a short-term finance option where a third party financier buys your unpaid invoices for a fee.
-There are two types of invoice financing in the UK:
+There are 2 types of invoice financing in the UK:

 A factor takes control of your invoices and sales ledger by collecting money owed to you by customers.
-To engage a factor you sell an unpaid invoice to them at a discounted rate (eg you are owed £40,000, the factor buys it for £34,000).
-They collect £40,000 from your customer and pay you the remaining £6,000 when they receive the money.
+To engage a factor you sell an unpaid invoice to them at a discounted rate (eg you are owed £40,000 and the factor buys it for £34,000).
+They collect £40,000 from your customer, paying you the remaining £6,000 when they receive the money.
 You pay the factor interest and any fees you owe.
 Factoring allows you to have access to cash quickly but customers will pay the factor rather than you, which could damage customer relations, and reduce your profits as you have to pay the factoring firm.
 You also have to compensate the factoring firm for outstanding invoices before you can sever your contract with them.

-Invoice financiers lend money against your unpaid invoices - usually an agreed percentage of their total value.
-You will have to pay them a fee.
-As invoices are paid directly to the invoice financier, your debt to them is reduced meaning you can then borrow more money on new invoices up to the percentage you agreed with the invoice financier.
+Invoice financiers lend money against your unpaid invoices, which are usually an agreed percentage of their total value and you will have to pay them a fee.
+As Invoices are paid directly to the invoice financier, your debt to them is reduced meaning you can then borrow more money on new invoices up to the percentage you agreed with the invoice financier.
 You are still responsible for collecting debts, but this can be arranged confidentially so your customers are not aware.
-This form of financing is similar to a bank overdraft- your company will have access to short-term cash when you need it, but for this, you pay a fee.
+This form of financing is similar to a bank overdraft, and your company will have access to short-term cash when you need it, but for this, you pay a fee.

-Finally, find out more about funding your business by using the business finance and support finder, visiting the Scottish government website and by searching for finance schemes in your area.
+Find out more about funding your business by using the Government’s business finance and support finder, visiting the Scottish Government website and searching for finance schemes in your area.